tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

     Where `<hmac-sha256-signature>` is the HMAC computed in the previous step.

-With all of the other details known and the headers set you can now specify the `Authorization` header, its format is as follows: `Authorization: "HMAC-SHA256 SignedHeaders=date;host;x-ms-content-sha256&Signature=<hmac-sha256-signature>"`
+With, all of the other details known and the headers set you can now specify the `Authorization` header, its format is as follows: `Authorization: "HMAC-SHA256 SignedHeaders=date;host;x-ms-content-sha256&Signature=<hmac-sha256-signature>"`

 ## User Access Token Authentication